TempleS19CIS3296-01/individual-subject-proposal-tuf06643/JoseSilva_AirportBuddy.md

   ![Use Vase Image](JoseSilva_AirportBuddy.png)

 ## Educational Goals
   Many educational goals can be met through this project.
+Test driven development can be met through this project which is important when developing to make sure that features are working like they are suppose too.
+Object oriented design will be met through this project since we are going to have multiple classes such as adapters working together.
+Since this is an android app XML (extensible markup language) will be used.
+Working with databases will have to be done in this project.

 ## Proposed Contribution
   I propose to add a feature that presents the user with local AirBnBs in the area of travel.